Photons

 The nucleus of an atom attracts electrons because it has an opposite electric charge.
 This attraction can also lead to an orbit, but with some quantum mechanical restrictions.

-Quantum mechanics tells us that electrons are waves.
-As the waves try to orbit the nucleus, they destructively interfere with themselves.
+Quantum mechanics tells us that electrons act like a wave.
+As the electrons try to orbit the nucleus, they destructively interfere with themselves.
 This limits the wavelengths to values that allow constructive orbital standing waves to form.
 We say that the allowed wavelengths are quantized.
 Quantizing means to restrict a variable to specific values.

 A 2-D analogy for atomic orbitals is the vibrations of a drum.